PitPik/circularjs/What is CircularJS.md

 ## What is CircularJS

 **CircularJS** is a tiny, progressive **MV* like framework** with its goal to help building **web-pages** and/or **single-page-web-apps** in a **model-oriented** easy way with the help of powerful built-in tools.
 **CircularJS** is also (truely) very easy to learn as 70% - 80% of the functionality used within the framework like pubsub, ajax, handlebars, amd, promise and even routers and methods like "appendChild", "removeChild" etc. is already known by most developers.
-If you are familiar with frameworks like Angular(JS) of Ember then you will probably recognise even more known patterns and immediately know how to use them.
+If you are familiar with frameworks like Angular(JS) or Ember then you will probably recognise even more known patterns and immediately know how to use them.

 ## The components of **CircularJS**